Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 <p class="caption">(\#fig:maps-soc-edgeroi)Comparison of three MLA's and final ensemble prediction (ORCDRC 5cm) of soil organic carbon content for 2.5 cm depth.</p>
 </div>

-The final plot shows that xgboost possibly overpredicts and that cubist possibly underpredicts values of `ORCDRC`, while random forest is somewhere in-between the two.
+The final plot shows that xgboost possibly over-predicts and that cubist possibly under-predicts values of `ORCDRC`, while random forest is somewhere in-between the two.
 Again, merged predictions are probably the safest option considering that all three MLA's have a similar performances.

 We can quickly test the overall performance using a script on github prepared for testing performance of merged predictions: